 Robert Farber | Johann Wolfgang von Goethe

-1 original aluminum dye-sublimation print presentation in buffalo and silk
+1 dye-sublimation print presented in buffalo and silk

 Robert Farber spent much of the ‘80s and ‘90s photographing the fashion industry’s leading super models in Kodachrome and Agfachrome.
 But a storage mishap exposed some of that film to the elements.
 Colors bled and chemicals went awry.
 Farber took his time observing the process as it unfolded.
 Then, he selected the moment when the flaws in front of him bore their own aesthetic perfection and the metamorphosis was complete.
 So began Farber’s new series, Deteriorations—an extraordinary addition to an already formidable legacy.